trungkien-011001/Power-BI---Video-Games-Sales-Dashboard-Project/README.md

 # POWER BI DATA VISUALIZATION OF VIDEO GAMES SALES DATASET
-This project is about visualizing video games sales on a Dashboard for presentation and communication.
+This project is about visualizing video games sales dataset on a Dashboard by Power BI.

 ## 1. About Project:
 - The dataset contains information about Name of the games, Games Platforms, Published Year, Game Genres, Sales all over the world